rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 // GetRotationStateRequest
 message GetRotationStateRequest {}

-// KeyWithState reports the KeyState for a given public key. message EncryptionKeyWithState {
+// AgeEncryptionKeyWithState reports the KeyState for a given public key. message AgeEncryptionKeyWithState {
-  // PublicKey is the public encryption key associated with the KeyState. bytes public_key = 1;
+  // PublicKey is the Bech32 encoded age X25519 public key associated with the KeyState. bytes public_key = 1;
   // KeyState is the state PublicKey is currently in. teleport.recordingencryption.v1.KeyState key_state = 2;